Jaakko Hintikka

-Kaarlo Jaakko Juhani Hintikka (/ˈhɪntɪkə/; /fi/; 12 January 1929 – 12 August 2015) was a Finnish philosopher and logician.
+Kaarlo Jaakko Juhani Hintikka (/ˈhɪntɪkə/; /fi/; 12 January 1929 – 12 August 2015) was a Finnish and American philosopher and logician.
 Hintikka is regarded as the founder of formal epistemic logic and of game semantics for logic.

-Life and career
+He was awarded the Rolf Schock Prize for philosophy in 2005, and he was chief editor of the philosophical journal Synthese 1965–2002.

+Early life and education

-Hintikka was born in Helsingin maalaiskunta (now Vantaa) on 12 January 1929.
+Hintikka was born in Helsingin maalaiskunta (now Vantaa) outside of Helsinki, Finland on 12 January 1929.

-In 1953, he received his doctorate from the University of Helsinki for a thesis entitled Distributive Normal Forms in the Calculus of Predicates.
+In 1953, he received his doctorate from the University of Helsinki for a thesis on predicate logic entitled Distributive Normal Forms in the Calculus of Predicates.
 He was a student of Georg Henrik von Wright.
+After his doctoral study, he became a Junior Fellow at Harvard University (1956–1959).

+Career

-Hintikka was a Junior Fellow at Harvard University (1956–1969), and held several professorial appointments at the University of Helsinki, the Academy of Finland, Stanford University, Florida State University and finally Boston University from 1990 until his death.
-He was the prolific author or co-author of over 30 books and over 300 scholarly articles, Hintikka contributed to mathematical logic, philosophical logic, the philosophy of mathematics, epistemology, language theory, and the philosophy of science.
+Hintikka held professorial appointments at the University of Helsinki (1959–1970), Stanford University (1965–1982, partially visiting), Florida State University (1978–1990), and finally Boston University from 1990 until his death in 2015.
+He was the prolific author or co-author of over 30 books and over 300 scholarly articles.
+Hintikka contributed to mathematical logic, philosophical logic, the philosophy of mathematics, epistemology, language theory, and the philosophy of science.
 His works have appeared in over nine languages.

-Hintikka edited the academic journal Synthese from 1962 to 2002, and was a consultant editor for more than ten journals.
-He was the first vice-president of the Fédération Internationale des Sociétés de Philosophie, the vice-president of the Institut International de Philosophie (1993–1996), as well as a member of the American Philosophical Association, the International Union of History and Philosophy of Science, Association for Symbolic Logic, and a member of the governing board of the Philosophy of Science Association.
 In 2005, he won the Rolf Schock Prize in logic and philosophy "for his pioneering contributions to the logical analysis of modal concepts, in particular the concepts of knowledge and belief".

-In 1985, he was president of the Florida Philosophical Association.
+Hintikka served as chief editor of the philosophical journal Synthese from 1965 to 2002, and he was a consultant editor for more than ten journals.
+He was a vice president of the Association for Symbolic Logic (1968–1971), a member of the American Philosophical Association and president of its Pacific division (1975–1976), a member of the governing board of the Philosophy of Science Association (1970–1974), president of the Florida Philosophical Association (1984–1985), the first vice-president of the Fédération Internationale des Sociétés de Philosophie (1993–1998), a vice-president and president of the Institut International de Philosophie (1993–1996; 1999–2002), as well as a president of the Charles S. Peirce Society (1997) and the International Union of History and Philosophy of Science.